 To install the passenger seat

-Insert the projection on the front of the passenger seat into the holder as shown, place the seat in the original position, and then install the bolt.
+- Insert the projection on the front of the passenger seat into the holder as shown and place the seat in the original position. - 2.
+Install the washer and nut, and then tighten the nut to the specified torque.